influxdata/docs-v2/content/v2.0/reference/flux/functions/math/atan2.md

 ## Parameters

 ### y
-The Y coordinate used in the operation.
+The y coordinate used in the operation.

 _**Data type:** Float_

 ### x
-The X coordinate used in the operation.
+The x coordinate used in the operation.

 _**Data type:** Float_